Melissa Jacques, PhD

 Research Summary

-Trauma theory; queer theory; popular culture (crime fiction and graphic memoir); life writing and creative non-fiction; Holocaust Studies; the scholarship of teaching and learning; narrative medicine/medical humanities
+Trauma theory, queer theory, affect theory and psychoanalysis; popular culture (crime fiction, vampires, and graphic memoir); experimental life writing and creative non-fiction; the scholarship of teaching and learning; narrative medicine/medical humanities.

 Courses & Teaching

-English; composition and rhetoric; critical theory; cultural theory; popular culture; graduate studies (ENGL and IGS)
+English; composition and rhetoric; life writing; critical theory; cultural theory; popular culture; graduate studies (ENGL and IGS)

 Biography

 As a first-generation university graduate who grew up in an isolated community in Northern Manitoba, Melissa Jacques understands both the value of a university education and the challenges faced by many students entering the academy.
 This dual perspective informs both her teaching and her research.
-During her PhD, she wrote a dissertation that read experimental representations of the Holocaust through the lens of trauma theory.
-She has taken this interest in trauma and its aftermath into her research and her teaching of popular texts, including vampire narratives and crime fiction.
-She is currently developing courses in Narrative Medicine, and is especially interested in the sub-field of Graphic Medicine.
+During her PhD, she wrote a dissertation that read experimental representations of the Holocaust through the lens of memory studies and trauma theory.
+She has taken her interest in trauma and its aftermath into her research and her teaching of popular texts, including vampire narratives and crime fiction.
 In addition to her academic work, she also writes and publishes creative nonfiction.
 She is the recipient of four teaching awards.

 Degrees